 Intriguingly, God constantly refers to Ezekiel as “Son of Man,” a phrase connected to the arrival of the Messiah.
 Ezekiel is predicting the rebirth of the Jewish people after their defeat by the Babylonians.
 Their rebirth heralds the arrival of the Messiah.

 (The rebirth of the state of Israel in 1948 also led many traditional Jews to foresee the arrival of the Messiah.
 A reference to this belief is included the official prayer for the state of Israel.)

 Why did many modern Jews and Christians give up belief in resurrection of the dead?
 Because it isn’t “rational.”
 Nobody can prove that our bodies and souls will be reunited.
 And science proves our bodies simply decompose.
 Resurrection is one of the parts of religion resting purely on faith.
 (To get a summary of what different religious groups believe about life after death, check out this free guide.)

 But it is a faith we should consider.
 For one thing, it teaches the imperative of justice.
 It envisions a world in which those who had been oppressed will find themselves free and prosperous once again.

 It also reminds us to work for and care about a world we will not physically see.
 If death is the end all and be all, what incentive would we have to build a better world for future generations?

-Resurrection is not a form of self-delusion or magical thinking, as some writers and critics of religion have called it.
+Resurrection of the dead is not a form of self-delusion or magical thinking, as some writers and critics of religion have called it.
 Rather, it is a way of lifting ourselves about our physical selves and recognizing we are something much larger and more enduring.

 It is to believe our bodies are more than a collection of chemicals limited by nature.
 We are part of the natural world, but also part of eternity.
 Or, as the Psalmist puts it more poetically, “We are little lower than angels.”
 (Psalm 8:5)